Selymbria

-Secular history
+History

 According to Strabo, its name signifies "the town of Selys;" from which it has been inferred that Selys was the name of its founder, or of the leader of the colony from Megara, which founded it at an earlier period than the establishment of Byzantium, another colony of the same Greek city-state.
 In honour of Eudoxia, the wife of the emperor Arcadius, its name was changed to Eudoxiopolis or Eudoxioupolis (Εὐδοξιούπολις), which it bore for a considerable time.
 It was still its official name in the seventh century, but the modern name shows that it subsequently resumed its original designation.

 Respecting the history of Selymbria, only detached and fragmentary notices occur in the Greek writers.
 In Latin authors, it is merely named; although Pliny the Elder reports that it was said to have been the birthplace of Prodicus, a disciple of Hippocrates.
 It was here that Xenophon met Medosades, the envoy of Seuthes II, whose forces afterwards encamped in its neighbourhood.
-When Alcibiades was commanding for the Athenians in the Propontis (410 BCE), the people of Selymbria refused to admit his army into the town, but gave him money, probably in order to induce him to abstain from forcing an entrance.
+When Alcibiades was commanding for the Athenians in the Propontis (410 BC), the people of Selymbria refused to admit his army into the town, but gave him money, probably in order to induce him to abstain from forcing an entrance.
 Some time after this, however, he gained possession of the place through the treachery of some of the townspeople, and, having levied a contribution upon its inhabitants, left a garrison in it.
-Selymbria is mentioned by Demosthenes in 351 BCE, as in alliance with the Athenians; and it was no doubt at that time a member of the Byzantine confederacy.
-According to a letter of Philip II of Macedon, quoted in the oration de Corona, it was blockaded by him about 343 BCE; but others consider that this mention of Selymbria is one of the numerous proofs that the documents inserted in that speech are not authentic.
+Selymbria is mentioned by Demosthenes in 351 BC, as in alliance with the Athenians; and it was no doubt at that time a member of the Byzantine confederacy.
+According to a letter of Philip II of Macedon, quoted in the oration de Corona, it was blockaded by him about 343 BC; but others consider that this mention of Selymbria is one of the numerous proofs that the documents inserted in that speech are not authentic.

 Polyidos (Πολύιδος) of Selymbria won with a dithyramb a contest at Athens.

 Athenaeus in the Deipnosophistae wrote that Cleisophus (Κλείσοφος) of Selymbria fell in love with a statue of Parian marble while he was at Samos.

 Works of Favorinus includes the "Letters of Selymbrians" (Σηλυμβρίων ἐπιστολαί).

 Selymbria had a small, but significant mint, researched by Edith Schönert-Geiß.

-Religious history
+Ecclesiastical history

 In Christian times, Selymbria was the seat of a bishop.
 In the tenth century, it became an autocephalous archbishopric and under Marcus Comnenus a metropolis without suffragan sees.
 The oldest known bishop is Theophilus, transferred from Apamea.
 Other known bishops include: